TrifonT/Annotator/README.md

 # Annotator
-A tool for annotating images
+A tool written in C# for annotating images